9th Mivos/Kanter String Quartet Composition Prize

 Compositions must be scored for two violins, viola, and cello, and may include electronics, amplification, and/or multimedia.
 Works may not exceed 30 minutes in length.

 The competition will consist of two rounds.
 Applicants will receive an email confirming receipt of application fee and materials.
-A maximum of ten finalists will be notified via email by August 15, 2018.
-Finalists will be required to submit hard copies of their scores and parts via postal mail by September 7, 2018.
-The winner will be announced on September 30, 2018.
+A maximum of ten finalists will be notified via email by September 1, 2019.
+The winner will be announced on October 1, 2019.

 Please direct all inquiries to email@example.com